Screen Stage Page

 “Habla” – Documentary Series

-Winner of the Mosaic Awards, New York Film Festivals Awards, Promax and Mark Awards
+Winner of the Imagen, the Mosaic, the New York Film Festivals Awards, Promax and Mark Awards

 The Lessons by Alberto Ferreras